devtut/generate/docs/python/incompatibilities-moving-from-python-2-to-python-3.md

 ```

-It is worth mentioning that, since `*` eats up a variable number of items in the given sequence, assignments do not allow two `*`s for the same expression — it wouldn't know how many elements went into the first unpacking, and how many in the second:
+It is worth mentioning that, since `*` eats up a variable number of items, you cannot have two `*`s **for the same iterable** in an assignment - it wouldn't know how many elements go into the first unpacking, and how many in the second:

 ```
 *head, *tail = [1, 2]